openstack-archive/fuel-library/docs/pages/introduction/0040-reference-topologies.rst

 customizable.
 Upcoming editions of this guide discuss techniques for creating additional OpenStack deployment configurations.

-..
-Need the correct location for the "contact Mirantis" link; do we have a special sales link?

-To configure Fuel immediately for more extensive variations on these use cases, you can `contact Mirantis for further assistance <http://www.mirantis.com>`_.
+To configure Fuel immediately for more extensive variations on these use cases, you can `contact Mirantis for further assistance <http://www.mirantis.com/contact/>`_.